Numbers Chapter 5 Summary

 Discussion Questions for Numbers, Chapter 5

 1. What were the implications of being “out of the camp” (v.
 2, ESV) where the Lord manifested His presence and dwelt?
 What would the unclean person need to do to reenter the camp?
 Is there a parallel today for being outside of the camp?
 How does one enter the camp and have a relationship with God?
 How is the present-day believer’s situation different in regard to our intimacy with God?
 As a believer, have you ever felt outside of the Lord’s camp?
-What are some truths from scripture to remind us that the Lord will not cast us out?
+What are some truths from Scripture to remind us that the Lord will not cast us out?

 4. Why is sin characterized as “breaking faith with the Lord” (v.
 6, ESV)?
-Describe a time in your life when a you sinned out of distrust of the Lord.
+Describe a time in your life when you sinned out of distrust of the Lord.
 How have you learned from that “breaking of faith” (v.
 6, ESV)?

-5. What does it mean to make “full restitution” (v.7, ESV) for a wrong done?
+5. What does it mean to make “full restitution” (v.
+7, ESV) for a wrong done?
 Whether as a believer or someone turning from sin to Jesus for the first time, how should the standard the Lord establishes in this passage inform our repentance?
-Describe a time in your life when you have sinned against someone, or someone has sinned against you, and “full restitution” (v.7, ESV) was made.
+Describe a time in your life when you have sinned against someone, or someone has sinned against you, and “full restitution” (v.
+7, ESV) was made.
 Describe a situation when restitution was not made.
 What did you learn?

 7. What does atonement for sin mean?
 What is the “ram of atonement with which atonement is made” (v.
 8, ESV)?
 How is Jesus the atonement for sin for believers?
-How can these two pictures of atonement for sin through sacrifice be best communicated to a lost person who you know personally?
+How can these two pictures of atonement for sin through sacrifice be best communicated to a lost person whom you know personally?

 9. What cultural conditions during the times of Numbers made this test for a jealous husband necessary for God’s people?
 How might hidden infidelity, specifically by a wife, affect a family in that time?
 How may this be a way of special grace to each and every woman in the camp who would have a potentially jealous husband?
 What are some ways families in the church today can avoid potential sexual infidelity and help in reconciliation when it occurs?